ashupednekar/serve-rs/docs/index.md

 - **Processes?
 In 2025?** – In the age of **containers and serverless**, why are you still micromanaging worker PIDs?
 - **Rust-powered speed** – Because Python’s GIL has slowed you down enough already.
 - **Dead simple deployment** – You don’t need an entire config file just to start your server.
-- **Works with Django** – Because you already have enough problems dealing with its ORM.
+- **Works with Django** – Because you already have enough problems dealing with it.

 ### TL;DR: Run `serve-rs` and get back to building your app.